Should You Cite Sources at the Bottom of a Blog Post for SEO?

 There is one thing, though: Schema.

-Multiple Schema on Same Page
+Multiple Schema On Same Page

 Google's recent push to use Schema markup for just about everything is something we should all be thinking a lot more about.
 There are thousands upon thousands of Schema tags for almost every type of page element.
 And, sure enough, there are Schema tags for Fact-CheckingBibliographic Relationships, and plain old Citations.